insertokername/custom-authlib/docs/client/starlette.rst

 Configuration
 -------------

-Starlette can load configuration from environment; Authlib implementation for Starlette client can use this configuration.
+Starlette can load configuration from environment; insertokname-authlib implementation for Starlette client can use this configuration.
 Here is an example of how to do it::